 - The establishment of a wholesale electricity market; this allows power generators to sell electricity its distributors and end users.

-Liberalization is working
+Liberalization is Working

 Opening of Mexico's energy sector and the liberalization of electricity are having positive effects on the manufacturing industry.
-In fact, Enrique Ochoa Reza, Mexico's Federal Electricity Commission chief executive, said in a speech last March that electricity rates for industrial customers have fallen between 18 and 26 percent over March of 2013.
+In fact, Enrique Ochoa Reza, Mexico's Federal Electricity Commission chief executive, said in a March 2014 speech, that electricity rates for industrial customers have fallen between 18 and 26 percent over March of 2013.
 Electricity prices will continue to decline, and as a result, more companies will begin to see the offshoring advantages of Mexico over other locations.